Content Strategy

 Save-First Content: Swipe Files and Templates That Work

-Saves deliver ~5x the reach boost of likes.
-Build posts people bookmark with templates, checklists, and resource drops.
+Saves deliver 5x the reach of likes.
+Build posts people bookmark using these swipe file templates, checklists, and resource drop formats.

 Content Strategy